Interstate 90 in Illinois: Suburban Cook county

-After passing IL 25 in Elgin, I-90 moves uphill and enters Cook County, heading eastward towards I-290 (Eisenhower Expressway).
+After exiting Kane County, I-90 moves uphill as it enters Cook County, heading eastward towards I-290 (Eisenhower Expressway).
 Prior to its intersection with the Eisenhower, the highway passes through Hoffman Estates (including IL 59) and Schaumburg (each also have a westbound-only interchange).
-Eastward of the Barrington Road exit (the first SPUI exit on the tollway), I-90 is fitted with active traffic management gantries.
-I-290 has its northern terminus with I-90, becoming IL 53 north of the tollway.
-To the north, the exit provides access to many suburbs accessed by both US 12 and US 14.
-To the south, the Eisenhower provides expressway access to the city of Chicago, along with access to I-355 (accessing the southern suburbs with access to I-55 and I-80).
-After passing the Eisenhower, I-90 expands from eight to ten lanes and turns gradually southeast towards Des Plaines (passing through Rolling Meadows and Arlington Heights).
-As it approaches Elmhurst Road (IL 83 north of I-90), the tollway moves back to eight lanes as it passes directly north of O'Hare International Airport; it widens back to ten lanes as it passes over US 45.
-The final exits for the I-90 tollway are in Rosemont, on Devon Avenue (westbound traffic) and River Road (eastbound).
+Eastward of the Barrington Road exit, I-90 is fitted with active traffic management gantries.
+I-290 has its northern terminus with I-90, as it becomes IL 53 north of the tollway.

+To the north, the I-290 interchange (exit 68) provides access to many suburbs accessed by both US 12 and US 14.
+To the south, the Eisenhower provides expressway access to the city of Chicago, along with access to the southern suburbs through (I-355, I-294, and I-88).
+After exit 68, I-90 expands from eight to ten lanes and turns gradually southeast towards Des Plaines (passing through Rolling Meadows and Arlington Heights).
+Exit 73 (IL 83) is a diverging-diamond interchange; as it approaches the exit, I-90 moves to eight lanes as it passes directly north of O'Hare International Airport (crossing past the future I-490), widening back to ten lanes after crossing over US 12/US 45 (Mannheim Road).
+In Rosemont, the final exits for the Jane Addams Tollway are on Devon Avenue (westbound traffic) and River Road (eastbound); the final exit for both directions is exit 77 (Tri-State Tollway), which accesses I-294 and I-190 (an auxiliary leg of the Kennedy Expressway, connecting it to O'Hare Airport).